 The United States is a long way to go for bourbon and a barbeque, but Ryan Lane has clocked up thousands of air miles travelling to Kentucky for a regular hit of its Southern hospitality.
 “I’ve been there five times in the last three years,” Lane says.
 “I love Kentucky, I love America.
 Being a massive bourbon enthusiast, I got married at my favourite bourbon distillery.

 “I’m not a Kentuckian but [the Southern hospitality] is [in] the way they address people … everything is fun and they are so inviting.”

-It’s a feeling Lane and business partner and chef Michael Cameron want to bring to Proof BBQ & Booze, which opened in Windsor on Wednesday.
+It’s a feeling Lane and business partner and chef Michael Cameron want to bring to Proof BBQ & Booze, which opened in Windsor in July.
 “The whole idea is to build a modern barbeque version of Cheers, the old TV show,” Lane says.

 His nod to the 1980s American sitcom says a lot about the type of place Lane is looking to run.
 “I’ve always wanted to do a great little locals bar, and when I moved into the area I found you really have to go back to the city or the Valley,” Lane says.